Rashay01/Python_exercises/ParametersVsArguments.md

 currying is the practice of simplifying the execution of a function that takes multiple arguments into executing sequential single-argument functions

+In simple terms, Currying is used to transform multiple-argument function into single argument function by evaluating incremental nesting of function arguments

 ```Python
 def currying( g , f ):
   def h(x):